-Her work is been exhibited in UK and internationally including 57th Venice Biennale and Frieze art fair events in London.
+Her work is been exhibited in UK and internationally including 57th Venice Biennale and Frieze art fair events in London with artist led project Empire II.
 She is been part of the TEDx Talks in UK 2014.

 Her art is reflective of the world today — there is diversity of material, subject and form using larger contextual frameworks such as personal or cultural identity and questions how to be artist, woman and human on a same time.